 Instructions

-- With the exception of the vegetable oil, add the remaining ingredients to the mixing bowl and, with clean hands, mix by hand.
+- With the exception of the vegetable oil, add the remaining ingredients to the potatoes, onion and potato paste and, with clean hands, mix by hand.
 This should only take about a minute or so and the mixture should just ever so slightly bind to each other, but not firmly.

 - Add the vegetable oil to a large, deep frying pan.
 It should be just enough to cover the bottom and about 1/8 - 1/4-inch high.
 Heat on high or medium-high until it hits about 365° (this will take about 5 minutes).
 IMPORTANT: DO NOT FRY UNTIL THE OIL IS HEATED.
 It must be fully heated to properly fry.
 Once heated (you can use a thermometer to really tell), add in a small blob of the latke mixture.
 If it bubbles and sizzles, you're ready to go!
 Make sure the heat is on medium-high now.